1979 Salvadoran coup d'état: United States interest in regime change

-Around May 1979, the United States government began to consider Romero's removal from power was necessary to prevent the entire government from collapsing.
-Somoza's overthrow in Nicaragua strengthened this position and the United States adopted a foreign policy of containment in Central America.
-The United States did not want a similar revolution to occur in El Salvador as it weaken American influence in the region.
-Frank J. Devine, the US ambassador to El Salvador, viewed the left's militancy and the Salvadoran military's weakness as factors to allowing such a revolution in El Salvador.
+During the 1950s, the United States created a mutual defense agreement with El Salvador as part of a wider effort to curb communist influence in Latin America during the Cold War.
+The U.S. trained the FAES in counterinsurgency during the 1960s to counter communist groups, and sold firearms, ammunition, vehicles, and other military equipment to El Salvador's security services.
+Around May 1979, the U.S. government began to consider that Romero's removal from power was necessary to prevent the entire government from collapsing and falling to a communist revolution.
+Somoza's overthrow in Nicaragua strengthened this position, and the U.S. adopted a foreign policy of containment in Central America.
+The United States did not want a similar revolution to occur in El Salvador, as it would weaken American influence in the region.
+Frank J. Devine, the U.S. ambassador to El Salvador, viewed the left's militancy and the Salvadoran military's weakness as factors which would allow such a revolution in El Salvador.

-To the US, Romero was a liability due to his poor human rights record and it wanted to influence who the Salvadoran military would chose as Romero's replacement.
-In 1979, Viron P. Vaky and William G. Bowdler, two officials of the United States Department of State, visited El Salvador on two occasions and urged Romero to resign.
-On 11 September 1979, Vaky gave a speech to the United States House of Representatives calling for change in Central America and warned that El Salvador was the most likely to collapse.
-Before the coup, its leaders informed the United States embassy in San Salvador that they were ready to overthrow Romero.
-After the coup, the United States supported the JRG's more conservative members and appointments including Gutiérrez and Vides.
+To the United States, Romero was a liability due to his poor human rights record, and it wanted to influence whom the Salvadoran military would choose as Romero's replacement.
+In the months before the coup, Viron P. Vaky and William G. Bowdler, two officials of the United States Department of State, visited El Salvador on two occasions and urged Romero to resign.
+(Note: In a 2 November 1979 edition of Latin American Weekly, Australian journalist Frank Devine insisted that Vaky and Bowdler did not ask Romero to resign and that the rumors were incorrect.)
+On 11 September 1979, Vaky gave a speech to the United States House of Representatives calling for change in Central America and warned that El Salvador was the country in the region most likely to collapse.
+Before the coup, its leaders informed the U.S. embassy in San Salvador that they were ready to overthrow Romero.
+After the coup, the U.S. supported the JRG's more conservative members and appointments, including Gutiérrez and Vides.
 The Salvadoran left accused the Central Intelligence Agency (CIA) of having orchestrated the coup.